CoderKartik-1/CS-Project-Sem-1/README.md

 • On logging in the voter gets a form to vote for their choice of Party and even a N.O.T.A option.
 • The entire interface has been made in a very attractive and user-friendly manner.
 So that voters can cast their votes easily.
-• The entire portal has been hosted on Github Pages for the examiner to have a look at.
-(Unfortunately, GitHub Pages does not support backend server tools.
-So the examiner can view only the backend source code files.)
 • The following files are part of the project:
 i. index.html xiv.
 Voting 3.jfif
 ii. signup.html xv. voting 4.jpg